 Ballistic Gumption (Ex): The turk’s level count as levels of gunner for the purpose of qualifying for gunner deeds.
 This stacks with any levels of gunner the he already possesses.
 Prerequisites: The turk may only select this knack at 4th level or higher and must have a grit pool.

 Combat Gumption (Ex): When using gumption on an attack roll or saving throw, the turk expends one use of gumption instead of two.

 Demolition Expertise (Ex): The turk can use gumption on Craft (explosives) skill checks without expending points from his pool.
-He also gains the bomb class feature of the chemist dealing 1d6 per class level and Reflex save DC against splash damage equal to 10 + the turk’s level + his Intelligence modifier.
+He also gains the bomb class feature of the chemist dealing 1d6 per two turk levels with a Reflex save DC against splash damage equal to 10 + the turk’s level + his Intelligence modifier.
 He may also learn discoveries from the chemist list in place of knacks using his full turk class level to meet prerequisite requirements and determining save DCs.

-Determination (Ex): The morale bonus a turk receives on assignments is applied to all attack rolls, Reflex saves, Fortitude saves, and Will saves related to his assignments.
+Determination (Ex): The competence bonus a turk receives on assignments is applied to all attack rolls, Reflex saves, Fortitude saves, and Will saves related to his assignments.

-Domino Effect (Ex): After using studied strike on an enemy, the turks can study an enemy in squares adjacent to one he struck as an immediate action.
+Domino Effect (Ex): After using studied strike on an enemy, the turk can study an enemy that is adjacent to the one he struck, as an immediate action.

 Greater Combat Gumption (Ex): When using gumption on an attack or saving throw, the turk does not expend any points from his pool.
 Prerequisites: This knack may only be selected at 8th level or higher and have the Combat Gumption knack.